angular/angular/aio/content/guide/docs-style-guide.md

 </code-example>
 ```

-The `path` attribute identifies the snippet's source file at the example app folder's location within `content/examples`.
+The `path` attribute identifies the snippet's source file at the example application folder's location within `content/examples`.
 In this example, that path is  `docs-style-guide/src/app/app.module.ts`.

 The header tells the reader where to find the file.
-Following convention, set the `header` attribute to the file's location within the example app's root folder.
+Following convention, set the `header` attribute to the file's location within the example application's root folder.

 Unless otherwise noted, all code snippets in this page are from sample source code located in the `content/examples/docs-style-guide` directory.